Skip to content

 Stage Overview

-A_framingtopic framing, questions, theory, gap, venue"What exactly is my contribution?"
+A_framingtopic framing, questions, theory, gap, venue6"What exactly is my contribution?"

-B_literaturesearch, screen, extract, cite, map"What does the literature say, and how do I build a corpus?"
+B_literaturesearch, screen, extract, cite, map9"What does the literature say, and how do I build a corpus?"

-C_designdesign, variables, robustness, datasets"How should this study be designed and operationalized?"
+C_designdesign, variables, robustness, datasets9"How should this study be designed and operationalized?"

-D_ethicsIRB, privacy, governance"What ethics and data-protection materials do I need?"
+D_ethicsIRB, privacy, governance3"What ethics and data-protection materials do I need?"

-E_synthesisevidence synthesis, quality, bias"How do I combine and rate evidence?"
+E_synthesisevidence synthesis, quality, bias5"How do I combine and rate evidence?"

-F_writingmanuscript building, tables, figures, results writing"How do I turn analysis into publishable text?"
+F_writingmanuscript building, tables, figures, results writing7"How do I turn analysis into publishable text?"

-G_compliancereporting checklists, tone, PRISMA"Is this compliant and submission-ready?"
+G_compliancereporting checklists, tone, PRISMA3"Is this compliant and submission-ready?"

-H_submissionsubmission package, rebuttal, review simulation"How do I package, defend, and stress-test the paper?"
+H_submissionsubmission package, rebuttal, review simulation7"How do I package, defend, and stress-test the paper?"

-I_codeacademic code, stats, reproducibility"How do I implement and verify research code?"
+I_codeacademic code, stats, reproducibility10"How do I implement and verify research code?"

-Z_cross_cuttingmetadata, model collaboration, self-critique"How do I improve quality across stages?"
+Z_cross_cuttingmetadata, model collaboration, self-critique4"How do I improve quality across stages?"

 Canonical Skills By Stage